DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/assessment-only-route-to-qts.md

 Talk to your provider about whether your experience makes you eligible for this route.

 Or, find other ways you can [train to be a teacher](/train-to-be-a-teacher).

-### Are non-UK citizens eligible?

-If you’re a non-UK citizen, you should contact [training providers who assess international teachers](#group--non-uk).

-None of the other UK regional or national providers can help with non-UK enquiries.
-Please do not contact them if you are not in the UK.